Wedding Ring Buyer’s Guide

 White gold is a versatile and popular choice, offering a sleek, silvery-white finish similar to platinum.
 Made by alloying gold with white metals such as palladium or silver, white gold is often plated with rhodium to enhance its shine and durability.
 While its shine is stunning, white gold does require occasional replating to maintain its bright finish, as the rhodium layer can fade over time, revealing a slight yellow tint beneath.

-Plain wedding rings can be crafted in several profile styles, each offering a different aesthetic and level of comfort.
+Plain wedding rings can be crafted in several wedding ring band shapes, each offering a different aesthetic and level of comfort.
 It’s important to familiarise yourself with the four key styles: Court, Domed Court, D-Shape and Flat Court.
-The profile of your ring impacts both how it looks and feels, so while all Queensmith rings are designed for comfort, you may find that one style suits you better than another.
+The profile of your wedding ring impacts both how it looks and feels, so while all Queensmith rings are designed for comfort, you may find that one style suits you better than another.

-To find your perfect fit, try on different ring profiles in-store and experience the subtle differences for yourself.
+To find your perfect fit, book an appointment to try on different ring profiles in-store and experience the subtle differences for yourself.

 Court Shape

 The Court shape is the most classic choice, featuring a rounded surface both inside and outside the band.
-This design creates a soft-edged look while ensuring a comfortable fit, making it a timeless and popular option for wedding rings.
+Available in full court or light court, this design creates a soft-edged look while ensuring a comfortable fit, making it a timeless and popular option for wedding rings.

 Domed Court